spolischook/ylang-ylang/README.md

 At admin you can see your user logs.
 Filter it.
-If you ara one of admin users (setted in parameters.yml) you can see all logs for all users, and filter logs by user
+If you are one of admin users (setted in parameters.yml) you can see all logs for all users, and filter logs by user

 Time track
 ----------